billchen2k/dotfiles/README.md

 Do not run with sudo.

-You have to run the installation twice (omz install will interrupt the process).

 - ./install-deb for Ubuntu / Debian based distros;
 - ./install-rpm for centos / rocky / fedora-based distros;